 Course registration occurs prior to fall, spring and summer semesters.
 A registration form must be completed and submitted for each semester of participation.
 It is the student's responsibility to meet with his/her guidance counselor, complete the registration form and submit the form to Edison State for each participating semester.
-Registration forms may be submitted to the high school guidance counselor, to the Student Affairs office at the Piqua or Darke County campus or by emailing to CCP@edisonohio.edu.
+Registration forms may be submitted through the high school guidance counselor, to the Student Affairs office at any Edison State location or by emailing to CCP@edisonohio.edu.

-CCP Success Advisors are available to assist students with short-term and long-term planning to help support their academic goals.
-Advising services are available at both the Piqua and Darke County campuses by appointment.
-Please call the Piqua Campus at 937.778.8600 or the Darke County Campus at 937.548.5546 to schedule an appointment.
-In addition, WebAdvisor is a valuable online resource that CCP students can use to explore Edison State course offerings prior to meeting with their guidance counselor or CCP Success Advisor.
+Advisors are available to assist students with short-term and long-term planning to help support their academic goals.
+Advising services are available at all Edison State locations.
+Please call to schedule an appointment.
+In addition, students can use MyESCCto explore Edison State course offerings prior to meeting with their guidance counselor or Edison State Advisor.